myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 In order to successfully program your Arduino board, you will need to verify that the appropriate Board and Port are selected in the Arduino IDE.

-First, verify that the correct Board is selected in the Tools menu.
-Select the board type that you will be programming.
+First, verify that the correct Board is selected in the **Tools** > **Board** menu.
+Be sure to select the board type that you will be programming.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Arduino-IDE-board-selection.png" width="660" height="552" alt="Arduino IDE board selection"><br/><br/></p>

-Then, verify that you have the correct Port selected for communicating with your Arduino.
+Then, verify that you have the correct **Port** selected for communicating with your Arduino.
 Pick the correct port based upon how you are connecting your Arduino to your PC/Mac.

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/Arduino-IDE-port-selection.png" width="660" height="552" alt="Arduino IDE port selection"><br/><br/></p>